 If you run a successful online business, you know how important it is to anticipate future developments in your niche.
 When it comes to e-commerce, 2018 is shaping up to be a volatile year from a legal point of view.
-Here are the four primary changes you need to be aware of moving forward.
+Here are the four 2018 Internet law developments you need to be aware of moving forward.

 20 Percent Pass-Through Tax Deduction

 The Tax Cuts and Jobs Act of 2017 is now law after much debate.
 All it took was one party controlling both houses of Congress and the White House.
 The new law contains a clause providing business owners who use a pass-through entity a 20 percent reduction of the total net income produced by the business.
 It isn’t entirely clear how the deduction will function when it comes to tax returns as of yet, but the limited liability company and S-corporation just became the go-to entity for most startups not seeking venture capital.

 Make sure to speak with an accountant to determine if you need to make any changes to your current business structure to take advantage of this change.
 The change applies beginning in the 2018 tax year, but any changes you make to your entity usually have to be made in the first 90 days of the 2018 calendar year.
 Don’t procrastinate on this one.
 You could end up costing yourself a sizeable amount of money.